Danil-Tolmachov/computer-shop/README.md

 ![3](https://user-images.githubusercontent.com/59608495/202649953-e79bdaec-5a43-451e-8049-ecb60106974d.PNG)

 # Overview:
 Note: **Don't use it for production.
-This pet-project and may be too raw to use!**
+This is pet-project and may be too raw for using!**

 Stack:
 - Python 3.10